 Everyone knows the benefits of an active lifestyle, yet most of us still opt out until we hear some really bad news from the doctor.
 If you’re dealing with a diagnosis of osteoporosis, it’s high time you made the positive connection between your condition and becoming more physically fit.
 Osteoporosis and exercise go exceptionally well together.

-Your bone mass and bone density actually improve with exercise, no matter what shape you’re in or how old you are.
-This means building and maintaining the very thickness of your bones.
-Since osteoporosis makes your bones weaker and more brittle, the power of exercise is very beneficial with this condition.
-Even if you already have it, you can prevent further loss of mass, strength and density, so why wouldn’t you?
+Your bone mass and bone density actually improve with exercise, no matter what shape you’re in nor how old you are.
+This means building and maintaining the thickness and strength of your bones.
+Since osteoporosis makes your bones weaker and more brittle, and the right kind of exercise can make them stronger, the power of exercise is very beneficial with this condition.
+Even if you already have good bone density, you can prevent further loss of mass, strength and density, so why wouldn’t you?

 Exercise To Lessen Pain

-Osteoporosis can eventually lead to fractures and a condition called kyphosis, both of which are very painful.
+Osteoporosis can eventually lead to fractures, loss of height and a condition called kyphosis, both of which are very painful.
 While osteoporosis can go on for years without causing pain, the weaker and less dense your bones become, the more apt you are to succumb to the consequences with spinal compressions and other issues.
 Don’t allow osteoporosis to take over your bones because the pain becomes life-altering.
 Exercise can prevent it from continuing to such extremes, eliminating the necessity for strong medications and frequent therapy.
+You may find it useful to read books about osteoporosis to gain more information and motivate yourself to take the action you need to improve your condition.

 Osteoporosis And Exercise For Greater Flexibility